jamesmilanhiggins/ask-me-anything/README.md

 ## Description

-_The home page displays questions.
-A user can add new questions, or updated them.
+_The home page displays all the questions.
+A user can add new questions, or updated one.
 They can also click into a specific question, and add an answer.
 From there they can also delete the answer_

 ## Setup/Installation Requirements